 Mr Justin Davies

 He offers private outpatient consultations during the evening, working day or on a Saturday morning, and has a particular interest and expertise in the minimally invasive treatments of haemorrhoids (piles), bowel cancer, inflammatory bowel disease (IBD - Crohn’s disease and Ulcerative Colitis) and diverticular disease.
+He is an expert in minimally invasive techniques, and is trained to undertake laparoscopic (multiport and single port) and robotic surgery.

 Following graduation from the University of Cambridge in 1994, he trained in Cambridge, London, Bristol and Toronto, and he treats patients with all colorectal conditions.
-He has an extensive clinical and research pedigree in the management of haemorrhoids (piles), and has a particular interest and expertise in the modern treatment of haemorrhoids.
+He has an extensive clinical and research pedigree in the management of haemorrhoids (piles), and has particular expertise in the modern treatment of haemorrhoids.
 The haemorrhoid treatments he offers include outpatient suction banding and also the minimally invasive techniques of doppler-guided haemorrhoidal artery ligation (HALO), known as transanal haemorrhoidal dearterialisation (THD), and radiofrequency ablation (Rafaelo).
 These techniques are associated with minimal discomfort afterwards and a faster return to normal activities.
 He is experienced at colonoscopy, training others in this technique, and regularly performs colonoscopy for investigation of rectal bleeding and change in bowel habit.
-His general surgery practice includes the open repair of groin (inguinal/femoral) and abdominal wall (incisional/ventral/paraumbilical) hernias.
+His general surgery practice encompasses the open repair of groin (inguinal/femoral) and abdominal wall (incisional/ventral/paraumbilical) hernias.

-He specialises in the use of laparoscopic (keyhole) surgery for colorectal cancer, inflammatory bowel disease (Crohn's disease and ulcerative colitis) and diverticular disease.
+He specialises in the use of minimally invasive (keyhole) surgery for colorectal cancer, inflammatory bowel disease (Crohn's disease and ulcerative colitis) and diverticular disease.
 He has significant experience in minimally invasive procedures for these conditions, including training and mentoring other surgeons, and his results have been published as well as presented in the UK and internationally.

 Justin maintains an active research programme and is often invited to lecture both in the UK and abroad.
 His research in bowel cancer screening culminated in the award of a Master of Surgery higher degree from the University of Cambridge, as well as several prestigious research prizes (Patey Prize and John of Arderne Medal) and publications (including in the Lancet and Nature Reviews Cancer).